How to Defrost a Turkey — Even If It's Still Frozen on Thanksgiving Day

 How to Defrost a Turkey in the Fridge

 The best-case scenario is to defrost your bird in the fridge — and you'll need several days to do so.
 Set the turkey unopened on a tray, breast-side up, and put it in a fridge that's 40 degrees or below, Amidor says.
 For every four pounds of turkey, it'll need about a day in the fridge to defrost completely.
 (For example, if your turkey weighs 16 pounds, it will take about four days to thaw.
 You can also use this handy calculator from Butterball to do the math for you.)
 Once fully defrosted, the turkey can sit in the fridge for up to two more days before cooking, Amidor says.

-How to Thaw a Turkey Quickly
+How to Defrost a Turkey Fast

-Once you've allowed your turkey to thaw, perform two tests on the bird to confirm that it's completely defrosted: reach your hand into the bird's cavity to make sure there aren't any ice crystals, and poke the thicker parts of the turkey with a fork.
+You perform two tests on the bird to confirm that it's completely defrosted: reach your hand into the bird's cavity to make sure there aren't any ice crystals, and poke the thicker parts of the turkey with a fork.
 If you get icicles doing either one of these, then your turkey needs more time to warm up.

 How to Cook a Frozen Turkey

 Hours of thawing time may not be an option, in which case you can cook the bird from its frozen state as long as your bird is unstuffed.
 Just note that it'll take longer to cook than a fresh or thawed turkey, Amidor says, and while "roasting can be done to an unstuffed frozen turkey, you cannot cook a frozen turkey on the grill, deep fat fry, microwave, or smoke it."